-We've bought and tested more than 270 monitors, and below are our picks for the best monitors to use while video editing that are available to buy.
-Also see our recommendations for the best monitors for photo editing, the best 4k monitors, and the best 27-inch monitors.
-If you need more than just a monitor, check out the best laptops for video editing, and the best cameras for filmmaking.
+We've bought and tested more than 295 monitors, and below are our picks for the best monitors to use while video editing that are available to buy.
+See our recommendations for the best monitors for photo editing, the best 4k monitors, and the best 27-inch monitors.

 The best monitor for video editing that we've tested is the Dell U2723QE.
 It's an excellent monitor for video editors and has many features to improve your workflow.
-Its 4k resolution helps deliver sharp images, meaning you can see tons of details in your videos.
-It has a dedicated sRGB mode that results in excellent accuracy in SDR, and it also displays a wide range of colors if you edit videos in HDR.
+Its 4k resolution and high pixel density help deliver sharp images, and you can see tons of details in your videos.
+It has a dedicated sRGB mode that results in excellent accuracy in SDR, and it also displays a wide range of colors in HDR.
 Its 27-inch screen size lets you multitask with different windows open, but if you want something even bigger, the Dell U3223QE is another option.
 However, it costs more and undersaturates colors in HDR, which isn't ideal for HDR video editing.

 As this is a high-end monitor, it also has premium features, like its massive USB hub.
-It has five USB-A and three USB-C ports, so it's very easy to connect to other devices.
+It has five USB-A and three USB-C ports, so connecting different devices is very easy.
 One of its USB-C inputs supports DisplayPort Alt Mode with 90W of power delivery, which is ideal if you want to connect your laptop and charge it using a single cable.
 It also has a KVM switch that makes it easier to multitask with different devices, like if you need to edit videos with multiple computers connected to the monitor.

-If you work with a long video timeline and find a 27-inch screen too small, consider an ultrawide monitor like the LG 40WP95C-W. You'll have to pay a price premium for the size upgrade, and it isn't as good as the Dell U2723QE to use in well-lit rooms because it doesn't get as bright, but it's still great for video editing.
-The large 40-inch screen and 21:9 aspect ratio allow you to see more of your video timeline at once.
+If you work with a long video timeline and find a 27-inch screen too small, consider an ultrawide monitor like the LG 40WP95C-W. You'll have to pay a premium for the size upgrade, but the large 40-inch screen and 21:9 aspect ratio allow you to see more of your video timeline simultaneously.
 Its 5120x2160 resolution results in a slightly lower pixel density than the Dell U2723QE, but it delivers a ton of details and sharp images, and fantastic text clarity.
 While it doesn't have as many USB ports as the Dell, it still offers great connectivity thanks to its two Thunderbolt 4 ports, which are ideal if you have a Mac computer that supports Thunderbolt 4.

 Like the Dell, it has a dedicated sRGB mode that results in excellent image accuracy without any oversaturated colors in SDR.
-Even in HDR, it displays a wide range of colors accurately in the commonly-used DCI-P3 color space.
-It also has decent viewing angles, so the image remains fairly consistent when viewing from the sides.
+Even in HDR, it accurately displays a wide range of colors in the commonly used DCI-P3 color space.
+It also has decent viewing angles, so the image remains consistent when viewed from different angles.
 This is important if you need to share the screen with a coworker or client, or even when sitting in the center of the screen and looking at the edges.

 Another difference between this monitor and the U2723QE is that it has a smaller USB hub with only two USB-A ports and a USB-C port.
-However, you can still easily connect to its via USB-C thanks to its DisplayPort Alt Mode with 65W of power delivery, but it doesn't have extra perks like a KVM switch.
-If you don't need any USB ports, you can also get the Dell S2721QS for much cheaper, and its picture quality is similar to the S2722QC.
+However, you can still easily connect to it via USB-C thanks to its DisplayPort Alt Mode with 65W of power delivery, but it doesn't have extra perks like a KVM switch.
+If you don't need any USB ports, you can also get the Dell S2721QS for a bit cheaper, and its picture quality is similar to the S2722QC.

-While the Dell S2722QC sometimes goes on sale for budget-friendly prices, if you see it available at its regular price and prefer a true budget monitor, there are some good budget monitors you can get as alternatives.
-One is the Gigabyte M27Q, which has a lower 1440p resolution than the Dell S2722QC.
-This means images aren't as sharp, but this is the trade-off for getting something cheaper.
-It also uses a BGR subpixel layout, as opposed to the RGB subpixel layout found on most monitors.
-This negatively impacts the text clarity, like the elements of your video editing software, but it doesn't affect the overall picture quality.
-Speaking of which, one advantage it has over the Dell monitor is that it displays a wider range of colors in SDR and HDR, which helps improve your video editing experience.
+If you can't find the Dell S2722QC within your budget, there are some good budget monitors you can get as alternatives.
+One is the Gigabyte M27Q P, which has a lower 1440p resolution than the Dell, meaning images are less detailed, but this is the downside of getting a budget monitor.
+One advantage it has over the Dell model is that it displays a wider range of colors in SDR and HDR, which helps improve your video editing experience.
 It also has a dedicated sRGB picture mode with excellent accuracy before calibration, so you may not need to calibrate it.

-Despite being a low-cost monitor, it has a few productivity features, like a USB-C input that supports DisplayPort Alt Mode.
-This lets you display an image from a compatible laptop and charge it using a single cable.
-However, because it's limited to only 10W of power delivery, you may need to connect an external power source to your laptop to charge it.
+Despite being a low-cost monitor, it has a few productivity features, like a USB-C input that supports DisplayPort Alt Mode, which lets you display an image from a compatible laptop and charge it using a single cable.
+However, because it's limited to only 18W of power delivery, you'll need to connect an external power source to your laptop to charge it.
 If you want something with higher power delivery, you can also consider the ASUS ProArt Display PA278CV, which also delivers accurate colors but doesn't support HDR.

-If you're getting into video editing for the first time and don't want to spend much on a monitor, a cheap option like the Acer Nitro XF243Y Pbmiiprx is a good alternative to the Gigabyte M27Q.
-As expected for something in this price range, it has a smaller 24-inch screen than the Gigabyte and has a lower 1080p resolution.
-This means that images aren't as sharp; however, the image clarity is still decent, and it's fine if you want to use it as your secondary monitor in a multi-display setup.
-It also has remarkable ergonomics that make it easy to adjust and has wide viewing angles if you need to share your screen with someone else.
+If you're getting into video editing for the first time and don't want to spend much on a monitor, a cheap option like the Acer Nitro XF243Y Pbmiiprx is a good alternative to the Gigabyte M27Q P. As expected for something in this price range, it has a smaller 24-inch screen than the Gigabyte and a lower 1080p resolution.
+Images aren't as detailed, but because the pixel density isn't significantly lower, it's good enough if you need a simple display for editing.